 Mountainview kicks off every year with a weekend sporting and spirit competition between the four buildings on top of the hill to find out which one has what it takes to be King of the Mountain.

 This is one of the newer traditions in Mountainview, but has been an instant hit nonetheless.
-During Homecoming Weekend students and family members come out and take a break from their day to decorate their own cupcakes in the Appalachian Dining Hall.
+During Family Weekend students and family members come out and take a break from their day to decorate their own cupcakes in the Appalachian Dining Hall.
 There are 1,000 cupcakes ready to be decorated and taken.
 The event is free of charge!

 As spring breaks across Binghamton, thousands of yellow spotted salamanders emerge from the woods in Binghamton's nature preserve beside Mountainview and cross the connector road for the pond below.
 It's also the time that Mountainview residents emerge from their halls, shake off winter's doldrums and compete in a weeklong series of events to see who's the most spirited.